dfloresag/dfloresagreda.github.io/content/talk/WIP2020/index.md

 url_video: ""
 ---

-Previous versions of this talk were presented at two other conferences.
+Versions of this talk were presented at two other conferences:

+- **XV Latin American Congress of Probability and Mathematical Statistics (XV CLAPEM)** - Merida, Yucatan, (Mexico).
+December 2019
+- **12th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2019)** - London, (United Kingdom).
+December 2019